samox03/samox03/README.md

 I’m interested in tech, innnovation and humanity!

-🫀 Special interests lie in ecology & society.
+🫀 Special interests in ecology & society.

 I’m open for collaborative Web Dev projects.